 Height of attachment where the rope, straps, or anchors are placed: The ideal height of attachment to the wall is 5.9 feet to 7.54 feet.

-Hanging a hammock chair
+Hanging a Hammock Chair

 A hammock chair does not need more space than a traditional chair.
 If it is not needed, it can be taken down in a few minutes.

-We have hardware kits available to make the process of hanging a hammock simple and easy.
+There are hardware kits available to make the process of hanging a hammock simple and easy.

 Swing-Mate Hanging Chair Kit